arthur-75/axis_CV/README.md

-# A guide to building and running OpenCV in an ACAP application
+# A guide to building and running ArUco OpenCV in an ACAP application

 This guide explains how to build OpenCV from source and bundle it for use in an ACAP application.
 The example application runs a background subtraction